jakobwiley/AI-BET/prd.md

 ### Feature-Specific Testing for Data Pipelines

+**Automation Backfill (May 2025):**
+- Added robust automated test scripts for pitcher stats loaders:
+  - `scripts/test-fetch-pitcher-stats.ts` (basic stats)
+  - `scripts/test-fetch-pitcher-advanced-stats.ts` (advanced stats)
+- All tests are run via `ts-node` for ESM/TypeScript compatibility.
+- Hitter stats tests (see `scripts/test-hitter-stats-loader.ts`) are also required and should be validated in the same manner for all new and historical integrations.

 All new data pipelines (including pitching and hitting advanced stats) must be validated with feature-specific tests before integration or merging.
 Due to ESM and TypeScript compatibility issues with Jest, we use direct TypeScript test scripts run via `ts-node` for validation.

 **Example:** See `scripts/test-hitter-stats-loader.ts` for a complete test of the hitter splits loader.